Movies Made in Alaska

 Captain (Cap) Austin E. Lathrop who built the 4th Avenue Theater, the Impress and the Denali theater in Anchorage, wanted to produce movies in Alaska.
 So he put together the Alaska Moving Pictures Corp. and even built a studio in downtown Anchorage.
 That building later became the Anchorage Community Center.

-Shot on location in Denali Park, and Girdwood, Alaska, where they used Bartlett Glacier to recreate the Chilkoot Pass Gold Rush trail.
+Shot on location in Denali Park, Girdwood, Alaska, where they used Bartlett Glacier to recreate the Chilkoot Pass Gold Rush trail.

 Alaskan artist Sydney Laurence apparently created some of the movie's titles.